Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 Before we jump into the refactor, there are some tools that we want to get familiar with which will help us on our way.

 Earlier in the lesson, we brought up the idea of filtering the records for a particular model by iterating over the keys of the dictionary returned by `request.get_json()` and applying only the filters it contains which are valid for the model.
 To do that, we need a way to check if our model has an attribute _before_ we add on to our query statement.
-Handily, python has some methods we can use for this purpose!
+Handily, python has some built-in methods we can use for this purpose!

 We will be using a pair of functions, [`hasattr`](https://docs.python.org/3/library/functions.html#hasattr) and [`getattr`](https://docs.python.org/3/library/functions.html#getattr), to handle checking for the presence of an attribute on a model, then retrieving the attribute so that we can use it in a query statement.
 A short introduction to these functions is below, but you may need to do some extra research to complete this refactor.